buu700/Site/README.md

 Now, any Facebook user with admin rights to the Page will be able to modify the site; just navigate to http://`$domain`/update to push any changes live.

 Bonus: if you fork this repo and configure your Web server user's public key with GitHub (`www-data` on my Ubuntu/Apache machine), site backups are automatically thrown into revision control.

----

-Finally, [live demo](http://heardmag.com/) (disclaimer: as of 2012-01-01, the content is all placeholder and largely unrelated to the company).
-Edit: Live demo down for now.